Mjmc99/se2-sinatra-template/README.md

-# Fwitter File Structure
+# Sinatra File Structure

-Here's the file structure we'll be using to build out our own version of Twitter - "Fwitter".
+Here's the file structure we'll be using to build out your sinatra apps.
 For each file and directory, think about the following questions:

 + What are the responsibilities of this file?